-Video shows moment Uvalde officer learns his wife was shot, Texas rep. says
+Video shows moment Uvalde officer learns his wife was shot, Texas Rep. says

 The video was leaked to the Austin American-Statesman days before victims’ families were set to watch the video for the first time.

-The 77-minute video shows officers rush into the school minutes after the gunman fired shots as he entered a classroom.
-The officers, then, run from the door after additional shots were fired.
+The 77-minute video shows officers rushing into the school minutes after the gunman fired shots as he entered a classroom.
+The officers then run from the door after additional shots were fired.

 It would be more than an hour, as officers from multiple agencies arrived, before officers would breach the classroom door and kill the shooter.